 Collecting information about a property for further consideration later takes more than picking up a flier at the open house.
 You may want to make notes, take photos of unique or important features, and even measure spaces (see: Essential House Hunting Tools: Measuring Devices).
-Assemble a bag containing all your house hunting tools and be sure to have them with you each time you embark on an open house adventure.
+Assemble your house hunting tools and have them with you each time you embark on an open house adventure.

 5. Bring Your Broker